MarvRoo/final-project/README.md

  >     * How did you apply it? i.e. describe the change.
  >     * How did this change help you write better code?
  > * Perform a new sprint plan like you did in Phase II.
+>

+> 1. We applied the SRP (Single responsibility principle) to the Person class.
+We applied this by dividing it further into an Autopsy class.
+This change helped reduce the complexity in the person class and allowed us to > simplify our implementation to be more efficient.

+>
+> 2. In order to follow the SRP and OCP from the SOLID design principles, we decided to separate the original Dialogue class, which was handling both character dialogue and player choices.
+We chose to split this into creating an abstract base class (DialogueUnit), and split the functionality into two subclasses, Dialogue and Choice, handling their respective actions.
+Each class is now clear and no longer cluttered, following the SRP and if new dialogue behaviors are ever to be added, it won’t alter existing code (won’t violate OCP).
+>

  > ## Final deliverable